 If low-end hum (from power mains) or rumble (from traffic, footsteps, machines, etc.) is unavoidable, we can try reducing noise from our mic signal with a high-pass filter.

-A high-pass filter takes out the low-frequencies of the microphone signal (it “allows the highs to pass”).
+A high-pass filter takes out the low frequencies of the microphone signal (it “allows the highs to pass”).

-High-passing a mic signal at 100 Hz or above can really reduce the amount of low-frequency noise, including:
+High-pass filtering a mic signal at 100 Hz or above can really reduce the amount of low-frequency noise, including: